-- A tubular stockinette to protect the skin under the other layers of compression.
+- A tubular stockinette protects the skin under the other layers of compression.

-- A soft padding bandage which ensures even distribution of pressure from the short stretch bandage layer.
+- A soft padding bandage ensures even pressure distribution from the short stretch bandage layer.

-- Foam pads and pieces in areas that have become fibrotic, as well as foam to fill out any skin folds.
+- Foam pads and pieces in areas that have become fibrotic and foam to fill out any skin folds.

-- A short-stretch bandage layer specially made to provide high working pressure and lower resting pressure.
+- A short-stretch bandage layer is specially made to provide high working pressure and lower resting pressure.

-In some cases if a patient is not able to tolerate the bandaging, a therapist may elect to use a compression wrap garment specifically designed to replace this procedure.
-Medi’s Reduction Kit is a good example of such a garment.
+Sometimes, if a patient cannot tolerate the bandaging, a therapist may use a compression wrap garment designed to replace this procedure.
+Medi Reduction Kit is an excellent example of such a garment.

 EXERCISE AND LYMPHEDEMA

-Your therapist will most likely give you therapeutic exercise that you can do on your own to help move lymph fluid.
-Besides these exercises, there are several low impact exercises that would be beneficial to your lymphedema.
-Ask your therapist for recommendations and be sure to get your doctor’s approval.
+Your therapist will most likely give you therapeutic exercises you can do independently to help move lymph fluid.
+Besides these exercises, several low-impact activities would benefit your lymphedema.
+Ask your therapist for recommendations, and be sure to get your doctodoctor’s approval.
 When we move our bodies, we move lymph.

 Again, lymphedema is a chronic condition.
 The more you understand the disease and its treatment, the more empowered you will be.
-Your self care should include how to perform self MLD (manual lymphatic drainage), exercise, how to apply bandages and how to care for your skin.
-It is also important to learn about lymphedema compression garments, and how to wear and maintain them for both day and nighttime care.
-Be sure that before you are finished with treatment, you are leaving with a plan and specific goals for self management and control.
+Your self-care should include performing self-MLD (manual lymphatic drainage), exercising, applying bandages, and caring for your skin.
+Learning about lymphedema compression garments and how to wear and maintain them for day and nighttime care is also essential.
+Be sure that before you are finished with treatment, you are leaving with a plan and specific goals for self-management and control.

 WORKING WITH YOUR THERAPIST

-“A good CLT must build a relationship with their patients and acknowledge the fact that lymphedema is not curable past a certain stage.
-The relationship built is truly the foundation of a long-term relationship for years to come.
-Both the patient and therapist must realize that,” said Maria Geriane, a PT, DPT-CLT.
+“A good CLT must build relationships with their patients and acknowledge that lymphedema is not curable past a particular stage.
+However, the relationship built is the foundation of a long-term relationship for years.
+The patient and therapist must realize this.” said Maria Geriane, a PT, DPT-CLT.
 The relationship you have with your lymphedema therapist will hopefully be a long and rewarding one.

-Lymphedema can be a challenging disease to deal with.
-Working with your therapist and gaining as much knowledge as you can about lymphedema will help give you the best results.
-It is a team effort, together we are stronger!
+Lymphedema can be a challenging disease.
+However, working with your therapist and gaining as much knowledge as possible about lymphedema will help give you the best results.
+Although it is a team effort, together, we are stronger!
 Together we are empowered to live our best life.